victorLee11/i18n-translate-agent/README.md

 const translator = new CwalletTranslate({
   // ... other options
   fineTune: [
-    'This is a financial application',
+    "This is a financial application",
-    'Cryptocurrency and blockchain terminology should be preserved', 'Keep technical terms in English when appropriate', 'Maintain formal tone throughout'
+    "Cryptocurrency and blockchain terminology should be preserved", "Keep technical terms in English when appropriate", "Maintain formal tone throughout",
-  ]
+  ],
 });
 ```